bpanthi977/tags/README.md

 4. you can later navigate through the links created in `$tags` directory using any filebrower

 ## Strucutre of `$tags` directory
-I think its best explained with examples.
+I think this is best explained with examples.

-1. say, you add `physics` tag to the file `Documents/Science/General Relativity - Sean Carroll.pdf` then a link to that file is created in `$tags/physics` directory.
+1. say, you add `physics` tag to the file `Documents/Science/General Relativity - Sean Carroll.pdf` then a link to that file is created in `$tags/physics` directory,
-2. when you add tags `programming, maths` to `Documents/Engineering/Numerical Methods.pdf` then a link to that file is created in `$tags/programming/maths` & `$tags/maths/programming` directory.
+2. when you add tags `programming, maths` to `Documents/Engineering/Numerical Methods.pdf` then a link to that file is created in `$tags/programming/maths` & `$tags/maths/programming` directory,
-3. and if you add `civil/materials` tag to `Documents/Civil Engineering/Self healing materials.pdf` creates a link in `$tags/civil/materials` directory,
+3. and if you add `civil/materials` tag to `Documents/Civil Engineering/Self healing materials.pdf` file,  a link in `$tags/civil/materials` directory is created.

-This strucutre of `$tags` allows browsing for files that satisfy multiple tags without introducting any additional program and UI, just depending on the filesystem.
-If you want to find a file that has both tags `physics` and `maths` just goto `$tags/physics/maths` or `$tags/maths/physics`.
+This strucutre of `$tags` allows browsing for files that satisfy multiple tags without introducting any additional program and UI, by just depending on the filesystem .
+If you want to find a file that has both tags `physics` and `maths` then goto `$tags/physics/maths` or `$tags/maths/physics`.
 There, you may see the file you were looking for or upon seeing other subfolders you recall exactly what you want.
 If you want to look at files that only have `physics` tag, they will be waiting you at `$tags/physics`.
 If you want to look at all files that have tag `physics` just do `cd \$tags/physics; find .` in the terminal or use your file manager's features to see all the links within the `physics` directory (and its subdirectories).

 ## Adding/Removing/Changing tags of a file/directory
 This project doesn't provide any UI to do this changes.
 Lets first look at the API that this project provides, then we'll look at one ui that I use.

-1. `(tags:existing-tags #p"/path/to/a/file")` returns the tags assigned to the file (e.g. `civil/materials,physics`)
+1. `(tags:existing-tags #p"/path/to/a/file")` returns the tags assigned to the file (say for example "civil/materials,physics")
 2. `(tags:update-tags #p"/path/to/a/file" "newtag1,newtag2")` updates the tags (adding and removing as necessary) to the file and creates/updates the required directory structure in `$tags` directory

-These function read the `$tags/.tags` file, look at existing links and does changes as necessary.
-To cache `.tags` in memory for batch operation on multiple files.
-Use `tags:existing-tags*` and `tags:update-tags*` function within a `with-$tag-directory` macro.
+These function read the `$tags/.tags` file, look at existing links and do changes as necessary.
+To cache `.tags` in memory for batch operation on multiple files, use `tags:existing-tags*` and `tags:update-tags*` function enclosed inside the `with-$tag-directory` macro.

+For example (assuming some mechanism for UI `abcd:show-ui` exists):

 ```lisp
 (with-$tag-directory ((find-tags-directory file) :read-tags t)